trstringer/otel-shopping-cart/README.md

 # OpenTelemetry shopping cart application

 Sample/demo application to highlight distributed tracing and other aspects with [OpenTelemetry](https://opentelemetry.io/).
 Some features about this sample application are that it highlights tracing and propagation through multiple services in different languages (Go and Python).
-It also illustrates manual instrumentation extensively as well as automatic instrumentation with Flask and MySQL.
+It also illustrates manual instrumentation extensively as well as automatic instrumentation with Flask and PostgreSQL.

 ## Application design